4rg0n/songs-of-syx-mod-example/doc/howto/access_game_code.md

 }
 ```

-Keep in mind that this is a strong und somewhat unpredictable link between your custom code and the games code.
+Keep in mind that this is a strong and somewhat unpredictable link between your custom code and the game code.
-When the extended class changes its behavior in a game update, it can cause all sorts unwanted behavior in your code or even crash the game.
+When the extended class changes its behavior in a game update, it can cause all sorts unwanted behavior or even crash the game.

 ## Reflection

-This is useful when you need to access to something on runtime.
+This is useful when you need access to something on runtime.
 Via [reflection](https://www.baeldung.com/java-reflection), you can circumvent most visibility problems and access private methods and members.

 Let's say you want to access this private `Ground.all` field, which contains all available ground types: